IBM/itaa-docs/docs/solution-design-exercises/Ex4-AOD-IT-System.md

 ![Initial IT System View](./images/it_system_view.png)

-So consider both the technical implementation choices, such as what technical service(s) will deliver the integration and messaging capability.
-These you could go ahead and specify these in the **Implementation** attribute for each Logical Node.
-In addition, one generally would want to identify, for each Logical Node, which of the Logical Components defined in the Services Views are deployed to these nodes.
+So consider the technical implementation choices, such as what technical service(s) will deliver the integration and messaging capability.
+You could go ahead and specify these in the **Implementation** attribute for each Logical Node.
+In addition, one generally would want to identify, for each Logical Node, which of the Logical Components, defined in the Services Views, are deployed to these nodes.
 For the set of exercises, we will defer both of these tasks to the more formal Component and Operational Models.
 In particular in the Operational Model, you can formalize what gets packaged together and deployed onto physical or virtual resources.

 ### Usage Scenario